-To start, the urine contamination needs to be identified using a black-light.
+To start, the urine contamination needs to be identified using a black light.
 Next, pour a hot solution of Odor and Stain Remover (OSR) directly into each stain.
 The solution follows the path of the urine through the carpet and pad down to the sub-floor.
 The solution will then “dwell” in the carpet, allowing the solution to dissolve and neutralize the alkali salts in the urine.
-The alkali salts are the parts that give off odor.
+The alkali salts are the parts that give off an odor.
 After a sufficient dwell time, a subsurface extraction tool is placed on the stained area.
 The tool creates a sealed surface.
-This enables the truck mounted system to pull the solution with the dissolved salts off the sub-floor, out of the pad and carpet and then into the truck mounted waste tank.
+This enables the truck-mounted system to pull the solution with the dissolved salts off the sub-floor, out of the pad and carpet, and then into the truck-mounted waste tank.

-If more than 20% of the carpet surface is affected by urine, it is recommended to have a carpet and pad replacement instead of a cleaning.
-When carpet is replaced, it is also recommended to apply an antibacterial agent to the sub-floor and have the sub-floor painted with Killz primer as an odor barrier.
-The reason most store bought products do not work is because they do not penetrate all the way to the sub-floor.
+If more than 20% of the carpet surface is affected by urine, it is recommended to have a carpet and pad replacement instead of cleaning.
+When a carpet is replaced, it is also recommended to apply an antibacterial agent to the sub-floor and have the sub-floor painted with Killz primer as an odor barrier.
+The reason most store-bought products do not work is that they do not penetrate all the way to the sub-floor.

 Preventing Urine Contamination